amin-mamandi/amin-mamandi.github.io/index.md

 layout: default
 ---

 I am a Ph.D. candidate in the Department of Electrical Engineering and Computer Science (EECS) at the University of Kansas (KU).
-I have the privilege of being advised by Professor [Mohammad Alian](https://alian.csl.cornell.edu/).

 My research focuses on **Computer Architecture** and **Computer Networks**, with a particular emphasis on **Near-Memory Processing (NMP)** and **Domain-Specific Architectures (DSA)**.